Jérôme Sans: Biography

 Jérôme Sans (born 2 August 1960, Paris) is a French curator, art critic, and artistic director.

 From 1999 to 2006, he served as co-founder and co-director of the Palais de Tokyo in Paris alongside Nicolas Bourriaud.
 He has worked as an artistic director, curator, and art critic, developing contemporary art projects in France and internationally, both independently and in collaboration with others.

 In the 1990s, he was a guest curator at Magasin 3 Stockholm Konsthall in Sweden in 1994 and 1996, and at the Institute of Visual Arts in Milwaukee, United States, from 1996 to 2003.
 He served as artistic director of two editions of the Printemps de Cahors: One Minute Scenario in 1997, which featured artists including Dennis Hopper, Doug Aitken, Thomas Demand, Pierre Huyghe, Valérie Jouve, Ken Lum, and Jack Pierson, and La sphère de l’intime in 1998.
 From 1998 to 1999, he was a visiting professor at Central Saint Martins College of Art and Design in London.

 Sans has founded, directed, and curated a number of cultural institutions.
 From 2008 to 2012, he was director of the Ullens Center for Contemporary Art (UCCA) in Beijing, and has since remained a member of its board of directors.
 From 2006 to 2013, he served as Global Curator for Le Méridien Hotels & Resorts.
 In 2012, he founded L’Officiel Art magazine, serving as creative director and editor-in-chief until 2014.
 Between 2015 and 2017, he was co-artistic director of the Grand Paris Express cultural programme.
 From 2017 to 2020, he directed the artistic and cultural centre on the northern tip of Île Seguin, developed by the Emerige group.
 From 2010 to 2025, he served as artistic director of the urban redevelopment programme Rives de Saône – River Movie for the Lyon metropolitan area.
 Between 2022 and 2024, he contributed to the development of LagoAlgo, a hybrid cultural venue in Mexico City.
 He is currently involved in the creation of an art space in Denver, known as the Cookie Factory.

 He has curated numerous exhibitions internationally, including the Taipei Biennial (2000), the Lyon Biennal (2005), Nuit Blanche (2006), and Li Qing at the Prada Rong Zhai Foundation in Shanghai (2019).
 Other projects include Pascale Marthine Tayou at the Clément Foundation in Martinique, Erwin Wurm at the Taipei Fine Arts Museum (2020) and the Museum of Contemporary Art in Belgrade (2022), and Au cours des mondes by Alicja Kwade at Place Vendôme in Paris (2023).

 Art Institutions

 Institute of Visual Arts (INOVA), Milwaukee (1996–2003)

-From 1996 to 2003, Sans served as adjunct curator of the Milwaukee Institute of Art & Design in Milwaukee, where he presented a series of solo exhibitions featuring new artists shown for the first time in a U.S. institution.
+From 1996 to 2003, Sans served as adjunct curator of the University of Wisconsin-Milwaukke in Milwaukee, where he presented a series of solo exhibitions featuring new artists shown for the first time in a U.S. institution.
 These artists included Maurizio Cattelan, Pierre Huyghe, Erwin Wurm, Kendell Geers, Philippe Parreno, Barthélémy Toguo, Steve McQueen, Kimsooja, Joachim Koester, Annelies Strba, Lars Nilsson, and Annika von Hausswolff.